kool-engine/kool/README.md

 The new render pipeline still lacks a lot of features the old OpenGL-only one already included; hence first step should be to get these working again:
-- (Cascaded) shadow mapping for non spot light types
+- Shadow mapping for point lights
 - A vertex shader node for skeletal animations

 There are also a few new features on my wish list: